 The Monroe Farmers' Market is located at 20 East Willow Street in Monroe, MI.
 We're behind the Elias Bros.
 Big Boy Restaurant and Tiffany's Pizza, just off of N. Monroe St. in the Big Red Building!
 Come On In!

-We're outside enjoying the weather from the first weekend in June until the last weekend in October 7:00 AM - 12:00 PM We're inside where it's warm & dry from the first weekend in November until the last weekend in May 7:00 AM - 1:00 PM *Some vendors may have shorter hours, depending on supplies and personal schedules*
+We have vendors inside AND outside from the first weekend in June until the last weekend in October 7:00 AM - 12:00 PM We're all inside where it's warm & dry from the first weekend in November until the last weekend in May 7:00 AM - 12:00 PM

 Select vendors at the market participate in Project Fresh through WIC (Women, Infant, Children), the Bridge Card Program, and the Double Up Food Bucks Program.
 Bridge Card Vouchers may be purchased at the market from July through December.
 You may purchase as many vouchers as you'd like and they may be used year-round at the market.